 2003 Steelers 13 at Browns 6

 Bettis becomes the 5th player in NFL history to surpass 3000 carries, gaining 93 yds on 24 attempts while helping overcome a dismal performance by Maddox, who finishes 9 of 24 for 73 yds.
 Thankfully, the defense is FINALLY able to generate some much-needed turnovers, forcing 3 fumbles -- 2 deep in Cleveland territory -- which ultimately lead to all 13 of Pittsburgh's points.
-In a pivotal 3rd quarter, Pittsburgh's defense also stuffs Cleveland on 3 straight runs on 2nd, 3rd and 4th-and-goal from the 1, then intercepted Holcomb in the end zone on Cleveland's ensuing drive after they had driven to the Steeler 6.
+In a pivotal 3rd quarter, Pittsburgh's defense also stuffs Cleveland on 3 straight runs on 2nd, 3rd and 4th-and-goal from the 1, then intercepts Holcomb in the end zone on Cleveland's ensuing drive after the Browns drive to the Steeler 6.
 Footage includes some postgame.

 2003 Steelers 27 vs Raiders 7

 The Steelers play their best game since the season opener vs. Baltimore, outgaining the Raiders 399-161 while brutalizing Rick Mirer (10 of 25, 68 yds, 0 TD, 2 Ints).
 Kimo von Oelhoffen records 3 of Pittsburgh's 4 sacks and Bettis becomes Pittsburgh's first 100-yd rusher of the season with 106 yds on 27 carries, moving past Thurman Thomas into 9th place for career rushing yards.
 But Antwaan Randle el is the real playmaker on the day, setting up 3 scores with several clutch catches, an 18-yd run and punt returns of 51 and 26 yds.